 - Clean and disinfect surfaces that are frequently used or shared with others.
 Our cleaning staff is working diligently to clean the facilities.
 Additionally, disinfecting wipes are available for individuals to clean their workstation surfaces, equipment and vehicles more thoroughly.
 Blue tape will be used to mark high-touch surfaces, indicating that we will disinfect them multiple times each day.
 Hallway doors will be propped open to allow for hands-free entry.
 Germs and bacteria can live on surfaces for several hours or even days; avoid sharing drinking glasses or other personal items with others.

-- Gloves should be used when touching items that others will touch (including protective work gloves and vinyl or latex gloves are intended for single use.
+- Gloves should be used when touching items that others will touch (including protective work gloves.)
+Vinyl or latex gloves are intended for single use.

 - Stay informed.
 Follow the guidance of credible sources, like the CDC and WHO.
 Pay attention to your health and those around you.
 The Company is sharing regular updates with our team members, several times per week.

 - No visitors are allowed in the building.
 Quick deliveries or pick-ups that support production activities will be permitted in the doorways or loading docks.
-Any urgent visitors (such as emergency building maintenance) must be approved by senior leadership prior to the visit, and they will be asked to do a temperature scan.
+Any urgent visitors (such as emergency building maintenance) must be approved by senior leadership prior to the visit.
+They will be asked to do a temperature scan and wear a mask.